 We Will Feast In The House of Zion

-This week, we will open our worship set with a new song, “We Will Feast In The House of Zion” by Sandra McCracken.
-It’s a song of the incomparable joy, hope, safety and peace we receive in the presence of the Lord our God.
+This week, we're looking at the song “We Will Feast In The House of Zion” by Sandra McCracken.
+It’s a song of the incomparable joy, hope, safety, and peace we receive in the presence of the Lord our God.

 As we begin with the chorus, we’re immediately swept up in the grace and mercy of Almighty God.